neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

 # STEPS

-We are going to use ubuntu jammy on mainline on a panfrost mesa powered ARM64 system, because like Debian, they support multiarch, that means, having a 64 bit linux kernel (the OS core) and both 64 bit (ARM64/AARCH64) userspace libraries that are used by 64 bit programs like box64, and 32 bit (ARMHF) userspace libraries, used by ARMHF 32 bit software, like BOX86.
+We are going to use ubuntu jammy on mainline on a panfrost mesa powered ARM64 system on this case since those are the systems I use.
+We are also going to use ubuntu because like Debian, they support multiarch, that means, having a 64 bit linux kernel (the OS core) and both 64 bit (ARM64/AARCH64) userspace libraries that are used by 64 bit programs like box64, and 32 bit (ARMHF) userspace libraries, used by ARMHF 32 bit software, like BOX86.
 So, a 64 bit core, and both 64 bit and 32 bit arm libraries.
 Windows used to do this not that far away in time to run x86 windows software.
 Programas doesn't run isolated, they use system (or third party) libraries to work, that's why we need them.
 Libraries make development and system complexity to be reduced.
 On windows libraries end on .dll and here on .so, so, shared objects. why shared? because they are or can be used by multiple software.

 1. First, we need to install BOX86 and BOX64 and we are going to use Ryan Fortner REPOS at https://github.com/ryanfortner/box86-debs and https://github.com/ryanfortner/box64-debs